Dewalt-arch/pimpmykali/README.md

 Fixes :
 - python-pip now removed from kali repos, installation via curl

 - python3-pip missing

 - seclists not installed

 - golang not installed
-  - adds path statements to .bashrc
+  - adds path statements to .bashrc ( currently commented out and is not a part of the running script )

 - kali-root-login installed and reneables root login
   - reworked and added prompt

 - impacket-0.9.19
    - removes any prior installation of impacket
    - installs impacket-0.9.19
    - installs python wheel

 -fixes smb.conf
  - adds the 2 lines below [global] for min max protocol
    - client min protocol = CORE
    - client max protocol = SMB3

 - .bashrc alias and functions ( currently commented out and is not a part of the running script )
    - adds command ex function to extract from any archive with 1 command ex
    - vpnip - displays tun0 ip address in the terminal via vpnip alias
    - added /sbin to user path, can now ifconfig without sudo

 - grub added detection of default /etc/default/grub
   - added mitigations=off